coalescent-labs/mcastmkt/README.md

 This is an example project on how to build a command line tool with Go using the Viper and Cobra libraries.

-It is a simple tool to test multicast traffic flows and to get a better understanding of the market protocols and that can be easily extented to sopport other multicast flows.
+It is a simple tool to test multicast traffic flows and to get a better understanding of the market protocols and that can be easily extended to support other multicast flows.

+It also can be used to test the network configuration and the multicast traffic flow in a network by sending and receiving multicast packets with the `any/send` and `any/listen` commands.

 ## Build